dlshgholson/graph-lib/README.md

 I got embarrassingly far before noticing all the shortcomings of the initial design.
 As I think about how to actually write algorithms for the graph structure, I realize graph traversal is quite difficult.
 In addition to that, there is the problem of desynchronization between the graph and its structure.
 A structure (e.g. edge weights) initialized on a graph is not updated when the graph is manipulated.

 To solve this, I make ``Graph`` an abstract data type whose interface contains traversal-related methods.
 I couldn't find a simple universal method to synchronize the graph and its external structures, so I make ``Graph`` a constant structure and completely delegate graph manipulation to the initial construction.

+While I further abstract the ``Graph`` class, I un-abstract how nodes and edges are referred to.
+Since the graph will not be further modified after creation, nodes can be represented by an unsigned integer from ``0`` to ``numNodes - 1``.
+Edges are a trivial pair of nodes, and there is no need to make an entire class for it.